|Nation||United States of America (USA)|

 6. Scintillation Spectrometer

 7. Micrometeoroid Detector

 First rocket engine fired in space.

-This probe, Able VA, had a slightly different instrument complement compared to its predecessor Able IVB (launched in November 1959), but had similar mission goals.
+This probe had a slightly different instrument complement than its predecessor, Able 4B (launched in November 1959), but it had similar mission goals.

 Siddiqi, Asif A. Beyond Earth: A Chronicle of Deep Space Exploration, 1958-2016.
 NASA History Program Office, 2018.